Professional wrestling strikes: Headbutt drop

 A move setting an attacking wrestler jumping or falling down on an opponent, driving their head usually at the opponent's face or midsection.
 The most common variation sets the attacking wrestler standing at the fallen opponent's feet, taking them by the ankles to spread their legs.
 Then the attacker releases the grip as they jump or fall down, delivering the forehead to the opponent's groin.

 Knee drop

 A move in which a wrestler jumps/falls down on an opponent, driving their knee into anywhere on the opponent's body.
 It is often sold as more powerful if the wrestler bounces off the ropes first.
 Ric Flair, Randy Orton and Samoa Joe are examples of wrestlers who use this move.
 A variation sets the wrestler kneeling besides a fallen opponent, then performing a handstand to drive their knee to the opponent's midsection.

 Leg drop

 A whole number of attacks in which a wrestler will jump/fall and land the back of their leg across an opponent's chest, throat, or face.
 The running variation is used by Hulk Hogan as his finisher.
-Former WWE wrestler Nia Jax also uses the running variation as one of her signature moves.
+Nia Jax also uses the running variation as one of her signature moves.